EmberSparks/obsidian-github-stars-manager/README_en.md

 - 🔄 Automatic or manual synchronization of starred repositories
 - 🔍 Search and filter by name, language, tags
 - 📊 Sort by starred time, name, language, and more
+- 🎨 Multiple theme support: Default theme and iOS Glass theme
+- 🌊 **iOS Glass Theme**: iOS-style frosted glass effect with dynamic backgrounds and shimmer animations
+- 📱 Waterfall layout: Xiaohongshu-style card display
-- 🎨 Clean UI that integrates seamlessly with Obsidian themes
+- ✨ Responsive design that integrates seamlessly with Obsidian themes

 ## Configuration